 This approach worked for me as I’ve grown my own business from scratch to a five-figure monthly turnover using LinkedIn.
 I’m passionate about teaching others how to do the same using my tried and tested ‘4C Method’ for Prospecting Like a Pro – using the 4 stages of COLLECT, CONNECT, CONVERSE and CONVERT.

 Having a high-quality service or product that is tailored to your ideal client profile is incredibly important.
 But it’s not enough to win clients over and convince them to buy from you.

 If you come across as an expert in your field without being over-confident or pushy, with an approachable and friendly manner, and a trustworthy style that builds confidence – your prospective clients are much more likely to want to engage with you.

-Think about your own interactions in everyday life – doesn’t it feel good when you interact with people you know, like and trust?
+Think about your interactions in everyday life – it feels good when you interact with people you know, like and trust!
 It’s just the same in business.

 If you keep those three letters – K.L.T – Know, Like Trust – at the forefront of your mind, you’ll definitely be heading in the right direction!

 Relationship building is at the heart of Social Selling – building a rapport with a prospect, then nurturing them until they become a quality lead, utilising social media such as LinkedIn to initiate and build a relationship with your prospective clients until they are ready to engage your services or buy your product.
 But it doesn’t happen overnight.
 It takes time to nurture a relationship with a prospective client – to get them to know, like and trust you.